test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2021_Pilot/Set-Up_RNAseq_Processed_Data/GLDS-104_Processing_Scripts/00-RawData/README.md

 - [raw_fastqc.slurm](raw_fastqc.slurm)
 - [raw_multiqc.slurm](raw_multiqc.slurm)

-## Input files called in the scripts used to generate the main set of DGE data:
+## Input files called in the scripts used to generate the main set of raw QC data:
 - [samples.txt](../samples.txt)

 ## Scripts submitted to the cluster's SLURM job scheduler in the RNAseq fastq to counts JN: